zengjinbo/flink-connector-oracle/README.md

 It is possible to manipulate Oracle tables using SQL DDL.

 When not using the Oracle catalog, the following additional properties must be specified in the `WITH` clause:
-* `'connector.type'='kudu'`
+* `'connector.type'='oracle'`
-* `'kudu.masters'='host1:port1,host2:port2,...'`: comma-delimitered list of Oracle masters
+* `'oracle.masters'='host1:port1,host2:port2,...'`: comma-delimitered list of Oracle masters
-* `'kudu.table'='...'`: The table's name within the Oracle database.
+* `'oracle.table'='...'`: The table's name within the Oracle database.

 If you have registered and are using the Oracle catalog, these properties are handled automatically.

-To create a table, the additional properties `kudu.primary-key-columns` and `kudu.hash-columns` must be specified as comma-delimited lists.
-Optionally, you can set the `kudu.replicas` property (defaults to 1).
+To create a table, the additional properties `oracle.primary-key-columns` and `oracle.hash-columns` must be specified as comma-delimited lists.
+Optionally, you can set the `oracle.replicas` property (defaults to 1).
 Other properties, such as range partitioning, cannot be configured here - for more flexibility, please use `catalog.createTable` as described in [this](#Creating-a-OracleTable-directly-with-OracleCatalog) section or create the table directly in Oracle.